openvinotoolkit/openvino/docs/IE_PLUGIN_DG/plugin_transformation_pipeline/low_precision_transformations/pipeline/step2_markup.md

 | AlignQuantizationIntervals      | IntervalsAlignment            | PrecisionPreserved                        |
 | AlignQuantizationParameters     | QuantizationAlignment         | PrecisionPreserved, PerTensorQuantization |

-> **Note:** the same type of attribute instances can be created in different transformations.
+> **NOTE**: The same type of attribute instances can be created in different transformations.
 This approach is the result of the transformation single-responsibility principle.
 For example, `Precision` attribute instances are created in `MarkupCanBeQuantized` and `MarkupPrecisions` transformations, but the reasons for their creation are different

 Common markup transformations can be decomposed into simpler utility markup transformations.
 The order of Markup utility transformations is not important:
 * [CreateAttribute](@ref openvino_docs_OV_UG_lpt_CreateAttribute)